10 Golden Rules for Providing Successful Customer Service

 Make it easy for customers to provide you with their feedback by setting up post-call and post-chat surveys.

 Just keep in mind that the amount of effort you put into creating the surveys will determine the value of the information you receive.
-If you run a bring-and-mortar retail store, an office, or a restaurant, feedback surveys might also be a great way to collect feedback.
+If you run a bring-and-mortar retail store, an office, or a restaurant, feedback surveys serve as a great way to collect feedback.

 Customer experience expert, Annette Franz, recommends structuring customer surveys so that the feedback you receive is both “meaningful and actionable.”